oasci-sc2/thescientific.cc/content/docs/strategic-plan/situation/education.md

 Consequently, educational institutions face a pressing need to reimagine and redesign their curricula to align with the current and future requirements of the field.
 This process involves a comprehensive reassessment of program structures, course content, and teaching methods to ensure they effectively prepare students for the challenges and opportunities they will encounter in their careers.
-By embracing a more flexible, interdisciplinary, and industry-informed approach to curriculum development, universities can bridge the gap between academia and the professional world, equipping graduates with the tools they need to succeed in the dynamic landscape of computational sciences.
+By embracing a more flexible, interdisciplinary, and industry-informed approach to curriculum development, universities can bridge the gap between academia and the professional world.

-## Exclusive classroom learning is insufficient
+## Classroom learning is insufficient

 Undergraduate education in computational sciences has evolved beyond the traditional classroom setting, necessitating a more comprehensive approach to mentorship and skill development.

+Undergraduate research an essential component of a sufficient education in computational sciences.
+Engaging in research projects allows students to apply their knowledge, develop critical thinking skills, and contribute to advancing their field.
+However, the current economic landscape poses challenges for students from lower socioeconomic backgrounds, as they may not have the financial means to dedicate time to research for academic credit.
 While faculty members have been instrumental in guiding undergraduates, relying solely on these individuals to shoulder the responsibility of mentoring students places an undue burden on them.
 Particularly given the limited number of computational researchers, resources, and bandwidth.

 Internships have emerged as a valuable avenue for students to gain practical experience and exposure to industry practices.
 However, the highly competitive nature of these opportunities often leaves many talented students without access to such experiences.
 To address this issue, educational institutions must foster strong working relationships with industry partners.
 By establishing a robust pipeline between academia and industry, universities can create more accessible and diverse internship opportunities for their students, ensuring a more equitable distribution of valuable hands-on learning experiences.

-Undergraduate research is another essential component of a well-rounded education in computational sciences.
-Engaging in research projects allows students to apply their knowledge, develop critical thinking skills, and contribute to advancing their field.
-However, the current economic landscape poses challenges for students from lower socioeconomic backgrounds, as they may not have the financial means to dedicate time to research for academic credit.
-While faculty members play a vital role in mentoring undergraduate researchers, it is essential to recognize the limitations of relying solely on their resources and time.

 ## Paradox of technological surface learning

 The rapid integration of technology into our daily lives has given rise to a generation of students who have grown up in a digitally saturated environment.
-However, this familiarity with consumer technology interfaces, such as smartphones and applications, often masks a lack of deeper technical literacy.
+However, this familiarity with consumer technology, such as smartphones and graphical user interfaces, often masks a lack of deeper technical literacy.
 While students may be adept at navigating user-friendly interfaces, they may struggle with understanding the underlying mechanisms of computing and the foundational principles of scientific computing.

 The ease of use and accessibility of modern technology has fostered a consumerist approach to digital tools.